GingaaBread/GNOStatic/src/essentials/operators/special_operators.md

 ## Array Access Operator `[]`

+> Type: complex

 Accesses the value of an array at the specified index.
-Note that the index must be an integer.
+Note that the index must be a non-negative integer.

 _Example_: